Antonako1/grachi/assets/data/README.txt

 Variables
     - Variables are all constants.
 Redefining one will result in an error
     - Variables need to be defined before inserted into a value
+    - Non-special variables cannot start with a asterisk (*)
     - Defining a variable:
         - %var_name%=value